Mahmudullah: 2023 Cricket World Cup

+2024-2025

+In May 2024, he was named in Bangladesh's squad for the 2024 ICC Men's T20 World Cup tournament.
+In the tournament, he scored 95 runs with the bat and took 1 wicket.

+2025-2026

+On 12 January 2025, he was named in Bangladesh's squad for the 2025 ICC Champions Trophy.

 Retirement

 During the third day of the one-off Test match between Bangladesh and Zimbabwe in July 2021, Mahmudullah hinted to his teammates that he was retiring from Test cricket.
 The news was confirmed when the Bangladeshi players gave him a guard of honour before the start of the fifth day's play.
 His sudden decision to retire during a match was criticised by the BCB president, who said it would affect the team negatively.
 The match was his 50th match in Test cricket and he scored an unbeaten 150 runs, his career best, in the first innings, which earned him the Man of the Match award, and Bangladesh won by 220 runs.
 He officially announced his retirement from Test cricket in November 2021, before the First Test between Bangladesh and Pakistan.

+On 8 October 2024, in pre-match press conference ahead of the second T20I against India, Riyad announced he will retire from T20I cricket after the last match of the series.

+On 12 March 2025, Riyadh announced his retirement from international cricket by a Facebook post.

 Brand endorsement

-Mahmudullah was signed to Mymensingh Cricket Club by sports agency Imago Sports Management after the 2015 Cricket World Cup.
+Mahmudullah was signed by sports agency Imago Sports Management after the 2015 Cricket World Cup.
 Since 2015, Imago Sports Management has been managing Mahmudullah.
 HeidelbergCement Bangladesh Limited, a global cement company, has endorsed Mahmudullah for its product Scan Cement.
 Mahmudullah is the first Bangladeshi centurion in World Cup to sign a contract with HeidelbergCement Bangladesh Limited.
 Mahmudullah will be featured on Scan Cement billboards, TVC, and other promotional activities.
 Besides this, Mahmudullah partners with Helio (Mobile Handset Brand) for their social media content and Raw Nation (bat sponsor).
 As of February 2017, Mahmudullah has endorsement deals with Cheer Up, a beverage brand of PRAN.